Swipe to see connections

 Representation matters to Edward Caban, the NYPD’s first Latino police commissioner.
 “In those days,” Caban said in a speech after his appointment, referring to the beginning of his NYPD career, “the top bosses of the police department didn’t really look like me.
 Police officer Eddie Caban could not walk into the 4-0 Precinct, look up at the leadership photos hanging on the wall, and envision his future…Given how many great leaders of Hispanic descent have come before me in the NYPD, to be the first Hispanic police commissioner is an honor of the highest measure.”

 Caban, a career cop, is the son of a retired NYPD detective, and during his long tenure with the department, he’s climbed the its ranks at a steady clip, despite accumulating myriad misconduct allegations from both civilians and the NYPD along the way.
-After Adams’s last pick for commissioner considered disciplining one of the mayor’s closest allies in the department, perhaps an NYPD insider like Caban is a natural choice for top cop.
+After Adams’s last pick for commissioner considered disciplining one of the mayor’s closest allies in the department, perhaps an NYPD insider like Caban was a natural choice for top cop.

 Based on a review of police files, the Post reported last year that he was among more than two dozen law enforcement officers accused 30 years ago of cheating on the a sergeants exam.
 He was found not guilty after an internal investigation and avoided disciplinary action.
 Almost immediately after becoming a sergeant that year, Caban was hit with a complaint alleging he shoved someone, searched their vehicle, and cursed at them, but the person didn’t make themselves available to investigators, so the complaint was dismissed.
 Three years later, he was disciplined for abuse of authority after a Civilian Complaint Review Board investigation substantiated a claim that he refused to give a woman the names of two patrol officers whom she accused of wrongfully arresting her and cursing at her.